 This is a global phenomenon – populist sentiment is alive and flourishing in both the richest and poorest countries in the world.
 This edition of Griffith Review will bring new perspectives and insights to this troubling phenomenon.

-Griffith Review 58: Storied Lives, Making a Difference – The Novella Project V
+Griffith Review 58: Storied Lives – The Novella Project V

 Edited by Julianne Schultz

 Every life offers a unique story – but some lives stand out so distinctly they leave their mark on the world.
 How do some people make such a difference – and trigger change both at large and close to home?